estudiocactus/visualizer-test/README.md

 ## How to start?

-1. Create a new repo utilizing this one as a base(without forking)
+1. Create a new repo using this one as a base(without forking)
 2. Make at least 1 first commit with the original code, to see the init hour.
 3. Make individiual commits for each block you create.
 The last commit marks the end.
 4. Send us a link to your repo.